-We measure where turnover, rework, and service breakdowns are costing your organization money.
+We find where your recurring challenges — turnover, rework, and service breakdowns — are quietly costing you money.

-No. This is not sentiment-based and not an employee engagement program.
+No. It's not about how people feel, and it's not an engagement program.

 - Turnover